b00040611/intel-movidus/README.md

 ## System Requirement and Purchase

-### System Requirement
+### System Requiremen

+* PC/OpenVINO/Intel® Movidius™ Neural Compute SDK
+PC:intel processor
+Operating systems: Ubuntu* 16.04 (64 bit)
+Intel® Movidius™ Neural Compute Stick 1 or 2

-* [Anaconda](https://www.continuum.io/downloads)- The open source version of Anaconda is a high performance distribution of Python and R and includes over 100 of the most popular Python, R and Scala packages for data science.
+[Anaconda](https://www.continuum.io/downloads)- The open source version of Anaconda is a high performance distribution of Python and R and includes over 100 of the most popular Python, R and Scala packages for data science.

 ### Courses